slash4-de/openstack/source/day3.rst

 It is the image file format most commonly used for CDs and DVDs.
 But since an ISO contains a bootable filesystem along with an operating system, it can be used as a virtual machine image.

+Now let's get back to practical work and upload an image to our OpenStack cloud.

 1.1	Upload An Image
 -------------------------------------

-Now let's get back to some practical work and upload an image to our OpenStack cloud.

 Follow this procedure to upload an image to a project: